 - 1. Select marker on the Reference pane. - 2.
 Ensure that the selected marker has at least two projections placed on the aligned images.
 You should check points box.
 If the check box is enabled, the point is the control point.
 When check box is disable, the point is the check point. - 3.
 Input control/check point coordinates information to the Source Values tab of the Reference pane. - 4.
 Enable marker on the Reference pane to make it a control point or disable to use it as a check point. - 5.
-Control and check point errors can be inspected on the Errors Values tab.

-• After you change the point type click 🚺 Update toolbar button from the Reference pane.
+Control and check point errors can be inspected on the Errors Values tab. - Mote Note - After you change the point type click Update toolbar button from the Reference pane. - After use the Update button, the 7th parametric transformation is performed.